vigna/value-traits-rs/README.md

 many standard types as slices, vectors, etc., already have implementations returning references, so a different trait is necessary.

-Implementing subslices is tricky, so [`Subslices`] is a procedural macro that provides a complete implementation of subslicing for a type that implements [`SliceByValueGet`]; [`SubslicesMut`] similarly provides a complete implementation of subslicing for a type that implements [`SliceByValueSet`] and [`SliceByValueReplace`].
+Implementing subslices is tricky, so [`Subslices`] is a derive macro that provides a complete implementation of subslicing for a type that implements [`SliceByValueGet`]; [`SubslicesMut`] similarly provides a complete implementation of subslicing for a type that implements [`SliceByValueSet`] and [`SliceByValueReplace`].
 Note that a custom implementation might be more efficient if your type can directly represent an inner range.
-Analogous procedural macros [`Iterators`] and  [`IteratorsMut`] implement the by-value iteration traits for the structures created by [`Subslices`] and [`SubslicesMut`].
-All these procedural macros are independent to make specialized, more efficient implementation possible at every step.
+Analogous derive macros [`Iterators`] and  [`IteratorsMut`] implement the by-value iteration traits for the structures created by [`Subslices`] and [`SubslicesMut`].
+All these derive macros are independent to make specialized, more efficient implementation possible at every step.

 One important difference with slices is that iterating subslicing will lead to different types.
 We could not find any way to express in the current Rust